 Emma survived.
-Today, she is a healthy eight year old getting ready for 3rd grade.
-We are so fortunate that Emma has been cancer free for over four years and that she is a thriving little girl.
+Today, she is a healthy nine year old in 4th grade.
+We are so fortunate that Emma has been cancer free for over five years and that she is a thriving little girl.
 She amazes us every day!

 There are so many families we have met that have not been as lucky as we have.
 We strongly believe that this is due to the lack of treatment options for pediatric cancer.
 Even Emma's diagnosis and treatment would not have been possible 20-25 years ago.
 While the medical professionals responsible for Emma's health leveraged donations and funding to save her life, only 4% of the National Cancer Institute budget is directed towards pediatric cancers.